How to Get the Best Out of Your Transcreator: Mapping Out the Perfect Brief.

 Slogans are just one type of transcreation project.
 But, they’re an example of two things.

 1. How important it is to brief your transcreator.
 They need to know all about your brand, its purpose and audience.
 Remember our mind map?
-Want to get the most out of your transcreator?
 Give them those product guides and brand positioning statements.
 They need to know what your social media plan is too.

 2. How a few words can represent huge amounts of work for the transcreator.
 They have to research the brand and the audience.
 Tailor cultural ideas to a different society.
 Think outside the box.
-The transcreator has to unpick the thought processes used to create the source text.
-As well as the reactions it creates.
-And then recreate that in the target language.
-That takes time.
+As Gwen explains in A Simple transcreation Example That Raises Controversy For Translators, even a short phrase can take a long time to recreate for another culture.

-This means transcreation isn’t charged by the word, which is the usual way translators use to judge how long a project will take.
-A large part of the transcreation process involves learning about your brand.
 Reading product information and brand guides.
 Poring over brand positioning files.
 Investigating a brand’s social media presence and interaction with the public.
 That time is a large proportion of the price for a transcreation project.
+For more information, read The Price Difference Between Transcreation and Translation Explained.

 Getting the best results at the best price